4 out of 17 VPN services leaked our IP address while torrenting!

 Some services worked brilliantly, while others faltered and could be potentially dangerous for use with P2P platforms.

-This is why security features of a VPN are extremely important.
-For a more comprehensive analysis of security and other features of VPNs, you can consult our blog on best VPN for torrenting in 2020.
-Also, we recently reconducted the investigation to found the best free VPNs for torrenting in 2021.
-So head over there to know the best free VPNs for Torrenting and P2P – Tested in April 2021.
+This is why the security features of a VPN are extremely important.
+For a more comprehensive analysis of security and other features of VPNs, you can consult our blog on the best VPN for torrenting in 2022.
+Also, we recently reconducted the investigation to find the best free VPNs for torrenting in 2022.
+So head over there to know the best free VPNs for torrenting.

 How Did We Conduct the Tests?